 However, trying to hear beyond rhetoric, beyond the language that is not as currently politically correct as we might like—, I feel that is where the meeting of each other and the healing begins.
 And even more importantly, that is where the solutions begin to emerge.

-It is hard.
+I think it is worth repeating: It is hard.
 It is hard to hear past someone’s words, posture, and tone to find their meaning.

 So, I don’t feel I have become more conservative with age, but that I am more interested in a peaceful solution.
 I am not one who enjoys rehashing a problem over and over.
 I much prefer to acknowledge that there is a problem and move on to see what peaceful, kind, and productive action can be taken going forward.
 I fail to see where burning, shooting, beating, hating, or name calling ever did much to promote peace, harmony, or growth among people.

 And to take my own advice, I have to be willing to listen to people that chose these methods, to see if there is a way I can understand how they might think these methods do promote a solution to the problem we are trying to solve.
 Granted, some folks are simply frustrated/angry/hurt and that is what they are trying to solve with their actions.
 I hope and pray these methods will soon cease and then we, as neighbors, can begin to move forward and solve some of our problems.

 But wait, this is a blog on a food growing site, you say!
 What’s the connection?
 Food is about community.
 Food is about health.
 Food is about a solution to release people from dependence.
 Growing food allows people to contribute to the health and well-being of their families, their communities, and the planet.
 In essence, it is “a practical revolution.”

 Teaching and supporting food self-sufficiency is one of the main goals of Mahala Love and the primary focus of Herban Renewal.
 Learning to grow in ways that regenerate our bodies, souls, and planet is truly a practical revolution well worth pursuing.